Ykai-f/wiki_yuekai_fr_BMCU/BMCU/new_bmcu.md

 - some channels will always show the presence of filament, for more information check this section :

 ### If you are using BMCU-B and you found your 5way(AMS Lite Hub) pops up

 Like this:
 ![5_way_pop_up.gif](/assets/images/gif/5way_pop_up.gif =x300)

+Check this section for more details: [5 way pop up with BMCU-B](https://wiki.yuekai.fr/en/BMCU/troubleshooting#h-10-ams-lite-hub-5-way-pop-up)

-One of the solutions is as follows.
+One of the solutions is as follows:
-This option is recommended but not always required.
+- This option is recommended but not always required.
 If you are not experiencing problems with five-way it is usually not necessary to do this additionally.

-This option is a separate setting for filaments, which means you will need to set it for all your filaments multiple times.
+- This option is a separate setting for filaments, which means you will need to set it for all your filaments multiple times.

 ![deactive_retraction_when_cut_1.png](/assets/images/start/retraction_when_cut/deactive_retraction_when_cut_1.png =x400)